NubivagantYansa/Project2-Secret-Travel-Spots/README.md

 ## Backlog

-- Single-spot.hbs
+- spot-details.hbs
   - Image
   - Rating (+ searchable)
 - Explore
   - snapshot of map from API
   - pins for locations
-- single-spot.hbs
+- spot-details.hbs

   - Add a memory (private)

 - memories.hbs
   - Display all the memories (filters)
-- Possibility to slide insted of having list in explore.hbs, Search-results.hbs, my-spots.hbs, my-favourites.hbs
+- Possibility to slide insted of having list in explore.hbs, search-results.hbs, user-spots.hbs, favourite-spots.hbs

 <br>